I have a medical condition/disability. Does this affect my eligibility for a shelter?

 Is transportation available to and from the shelters?

-Once an evacuation is ordered and American Red Cross General Population shelters are opened, Broward County Transit (BCT) provides evacuation service from the evacuation zones.
+Once an evacuation is ordered and General Population shelters are opened, Broward County Transit (BCT) provides evacuation service from the evacuation zones.
 In the case of a Category 1 or 2 hurricane (Evacuation Plan A), buses will pick up along A1A.
 In a Category 3 or higher (Evacuation Plan B), buses will pick up along A1A and Federal Highway.
+View the Emergency Evacuation Map for more details.
 Pick up points include any regular bus stop, or you can flag down a bus anywhere along these routes.
 All evacuation buses will be marked "Emergency Evacuation" on the head sign.
 Evacuation service will continue as long as weather permits.

 Broward County Transit Paratransit Services section coordinates transportation of persons with disabilities and special needs to and from the shelters.
 To pre-register, call Broward County Emergency Management at 954-831-3902 (TTY 954-831-3940).